If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Grooming

-An assessment needs to include an understanding of grooming behaviours.
+We need to ensure we build and deepen our understanding of grooming behaviours.
 The reality is that less than 10% of sexual abuse against a tamaiti or rangatahi is committed by a stranger.
 Therefore the likelihood is that sexual abuse occurs after a period of grooming by someone known to te tamaiti or rangatahi and their parents or caregivers.

 Grooming is when someone builds a relationship, trust and emotional connection with te tamaiti or rangatahi so they can manipulate, exploit and abuse them.
 Someone who is sexually abusive can also groom other siblings, parents or caregivers to ensure access to te tamaiti or rangatahi.